vseynhae/aap2_terraform_demo/README.md

 Configuration files and examples used for demonstrating Terraform and Ansible Automation Platform (AAP) integrations.

-AAP demonstrated features include:
+Initially we will demonstrate Terraform and Ansible, individually from the CLI.

+This will bring up some challenges around the shared management of:

+- credentials (AWS, SSH)
+- Ansible inventory
+- terraform state file

+We will integrate both technologies inside AAP:

-- Running your Terraform code inside AAP
+- Running the Terraform code individually inside AAP
-- Include the Terraform code as part of a larger workflow
+- Include the Terraform code as part of a larger workflow (day 1 + day 2)
-- AAP managing the Terraform State file in an S3 bucket (using the "Terraform backend configuration" credential type)
+- AAP will manage the Terraform State file in an S3 bucket
-- Using the Terraform State file as a dynamic inventory source in order to post configure EC2 instances
+- We'll use the Terraform State file as a dynamic inventory in order to post configure EC2 instances

 ## Requirements